 Early History of the Reyne family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Reyne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Reyne research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Reyne History in all our PDF Extended History products and printed products wherever possible.

 Reyne Spelling Variations